awsdocs/aws-kms-developer-guide/doc_source/programming-aliases.md

 By default, the ListAliases command returns all aliases in the account and region\.
 This includes aliases that you created and associated with your [customer managed CMKs](concepts.md#master_keys), and aliases that AWS created and associated with your [AWS managed CMKs](concepts.md#master_keys)\.
 The response might also include aliases that have no `TargetKeyId` field\.
 These are predefined aliases that AWS has created but has not yet associated with a CMK\.

-This example uses the AWS KMS client object that you created in [Creating a Client](programming-client.md)\.
+In languages that require a client object, these examples use the AWS KMS client object that you created in [Creating a Client](programming-client.md)\.

 ------
 #### [ Java ]